mrismanaziz/Reforestation/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## Why does Han Solo like gum?
+It's chewy!